 - Weight gain

-About 10 million people have seasonal depression or what is known as seasonal affective disorder (SAD) and another 10 to 20 percent suffer from a milder form of winter blues.
+About 10 million people have seasonal depression or what is known as seasonal affective disorder (SAD).
+Another 10 to 20 percent suffer from a milder form of winter blues.
 Although SAD can occur in children and adolescents, it generally begins around age 20, most commonly in women.

 Risk decreases with age and, therefore, it’s uncommon to see SAD in the elderly.
 However, depression, in general, is an issue for many older people, a topic we addressed in an earlier post: Depression in the Elderly.